metricly/metricly-docs/content/api/api-widgets.md

 ### CURL

-The following example only requires the widget ID to perform the deletion.
+The following example only requires the widget **id** to perform the deletion.

 ```
 curl -X DELETE --header 'Accept: */*' --header 'User-Agent: none' 'https://app.metricly.com/widgets/38250616-a1a7-4d2b-ab48-50ac2333ca95'